Migrant Labourer Beaten To Death By Mob In Tamil Nadu

 - A migrant labourer, Prosenjit Das, was killed by a mob in Thiruvallur district, Tamil Nadu.

-- Das allegedly misbehaved with a woman while under the influence of alcohol.
+- The incident occurred after Das allegedly misbehaved with a woman while under the influence of alcohol.

+- Das and six other labourers from Assam had recently arrived in Thiruvallur in search of work.

-- Police have registered a case and an investigation is underway into the mob attack.
+- Police have registered a case and are currently investigating the mob violence incident.

 A migrant labourer was beaten to death by a mob in Thiruvallur district after he allegedly misbehaved with a woman, police said on Saturday.